Quantum sensing with nanoparticles for gravimetry; when bigger is better: Inertial Sensing Gravimetry

-Proposals combining levitated particles with two level systems include levitated nanodiamonds with an embedded nitrogen-vacancy (NV) centre with an electron spin \cite{yin_large_2013,scala_matter-wave_2013,chen_high-precision_2018,bose_spin_2017}, and a superconducting ring resonator coupled to a qubit \cite{johnsson_macroscopic_2016}.
-Here, we consider stationary spatial superpositions of a levitated nanoparticle oscillator with embedded spin, which remains trapped by an optical tweezer throughout the sensing protocol, as illustrated in Figure~\ref{fig:gravimetry}A. The spin is manipulated by microwave pulses; the first pulse introduces Rabi oscillations between the spin eigenvalue states $S_{z}=+1$ and $S_{z}=-1$, such that when a magnetic field gradient is applied this delocalizes the oscillator wavepacket.
+Proposals combining levitated particles with two level systems include levitated nanodiamonds with an embedded nitrogen-vacancy (NV) centre with an electron spin {~\cite{yin_large_2013,scala_matter-wave_2013,chen_high-precision_2018,bose_spin_2017,marletto_gravitationally_2017}}, and a superconducting ring resonator coupled to a qubit \cite{johnsson_macroscopic_2016}.
+Here, we consider stationary spatial superpositions of a levitated nanoparticle oscillator with embedded spin, which remains trapped by an optical tweezer throughout the sensing protocol, as illustrated in Figure~\ref{fig:gravimetry}A. The spin is manipulated by microwave pulses.
+The first pulse introduces Rabi oscillations between the spin eigenvalue states $S_{z}=+1$ and $S_{z}=-1$, such that when a magnetic field gradient is applied the oscillator wavepacket is delocalized.
 This spin-dependent spatial shift is given by $\pm\Delta z=\frac{g_{\rm{nv}}\mu_{\rm{B}} B_{\rm{z}}}{2m\Omega^{2}}$, where $B_{\rm{z}}$ is the magnetic field gradient along the z-direction, which is the same direction that gravity acts in~\cite{chen_high-precision_2018,johnsson_macroscopic_2016}\footnote{A spatial superposition can be prepared at an angle $\theta$ to the acceleration force by tilting the applied magnetic field direction~\cite{scala_matter-wave_2013}}, $g_{\rm{nv}}\approx 2$ is the Land{\'e} $g$ factor and $\mu_{B}$ is the Bohr magneton.
 This effectively splits the harmonic trapping potential, creating a spatial superposition with equilibrium positions governed by a spin-dependent acceleration.
 The spin-oscillator system now has states $\ket{+1}$ and $\ket{-1}$ in different gravitational potentials, accumulating a relative gravitational phase difference.
-The phase measurement at $t_{0}=\frac{2\pi}{\Omega_m}$ is given by \cite{scala_matter-wave_2013}:
+A measurement at $t_{0}=\frac{2\pi}{\Omega_m}$ yields a phase shift \cite{scala_matter-wave_2013}: